AIIrondev/Cabug-Folder-Sorter/README.md

 ## Guide

-This is a simple guide for you to undestand the programm and to use it the best way.
+This is a simple guide for you to undestand the programm and to use the Programm the best way.

 ### Main Menu